hexarc-software/hexarc-borsh/README.md

     [BorshPropertyOrder(2)]
     public required Int32 Z { get; init; }

-    // This property will be exluded from serialization.
+    // This property will be excluded from serialization.
     [BorshIgnore]
     public String?
 Memo { get; init; }
 }